 • show aggression, possibly toward caregivers, due to fear or confusion

-A person with severe Alzheimer’s disease has a high chance of dying from pneumonia.
+A person with severe Alzheimer’s disease has a higher chance of dying from pneumonia.
 Pneumonia is a common cause of death in people with Alzheimer’s because the loss of ability to swallow means that food and beverages can enter the lungs and cause infection.

 Other common causes of death among people with Alzheimer’s disease include dehydration, malnutrition, and other infections.